justarecipe/justarecipe.github.io/_posts/2019-11-22-pumpkin-banana-muffins-egg-free.md

 Add baking powder, baking soda, cinnamon, nutmeg and salt.
 Mix to combine.
 Then stir in the vegetable oil and vanilla extract.
 Mix until well incorporated.

 Finally add the flour and gently fold the flour into the batter.
 Mix until just combined and be sure not to over mix, which could affect the texture of the muffin.
-The batter should be thick so don't worry about thinning it out.
+The batter should be thick.

 Scoop batter into lined or greased muffin pan and evenly distribute.
 Bake for 18 minutes and test the muffins with a toothpick to confirm they're done.